-OLIVER STONE, PRODUCER OF THE FILM “JFK” WILL ATTEND THE CONFERENCE AND MAKE BRIEF REMARKS AT THE BANQUET.
+OLIVER STONE, PRODUCER OF THE FILM “JFK,” WILL ATTEND THE CONFERENCE AND GIVE BRIEF REMARKS AT THE BANQUET.
 CAPA WILL BE PRESENTING HIM WITH OUR “PROFILE IN COURAGE” AWARD.

 Cliff Spiegelman, Senior Research Scientist at the Texas A&M Transportation Institute, Editor Emeritus for Chemometrics and Intelligent Laboratory Systems, Statistics Advisor to the Texas Forensic Science Commission

 David Josephs, a long-time researcher who has written extensively on the JFK assassination

 MEET THE ARCHIVISTS’ PANEL – The panel will consist of archivists from the major JFK Collections who will discuss the current holdings in each of the participant’s repositories, the process to access this material, and suggestions for archiving collections for researchers in the future.

 Stephen Fagin, Curator of the 6th Floor Museum;

 John Slate, Head Archivist for the City of Dallas;